What Everybody Ought to Know About Cadmium Toxicity and Renal Failure

 A long, long time ago when man was inventing the wheel… nature provided us with pristine surroundings and atmosphere.
 We drank from the crystal blue waters, ate ‘organic’ fruit and vegetables, and rested in unspoiled lands.

 …How so much has changed.
 Yes, we have progressed in terms of no longer defecating where we eat.
-Instead we have raped and pillaged all of the earth; her rivers, lakes, oceans, forests, deserts, and anywhere else we can find*.
+Instead, we have raped and pillaged all of the earth; her rivers, lakes, oceans, forests, deserts, and anywhere else we can find*.

-As a consequence we now live in a toxic environment that compared to 100 years ago, would completely exceed imagination.
+As a consequence, we now live in a toxic environment that compared to 100 years ago, would completely exceed imagination.
 Lift a bottle of water to our mouth… bring in dangerous xenoestrogen plastics.
 Apply our daily antiperspirant… introduce the heavy metal aluminium.
 Breathe in a full breath… hello arsenic.

-Before this turns in to one of those “the sky is falling” type blog posts, let me digress and say:
+Before this turns into one of those “the sky is falling” type blog posts, let me digress and say:

 “Whether you like it or not, your environment is affecting your health; but you do have the power to control it.”